VibeCoder01/SystemInsightsAnalyser/README.md

   - `computer-name`
   - `computer.domain.com` (FQDN)
   - `domain\computer`
-- **CSV Export**: Download the complete "Consolidated Machine View" as a CSV file for offline analysis and reporting.
+- **CSV Export**: Download the complete, filtered "Consolidated Machine View" as a CSV file for offline analysis and reporting.

 ## How to Use the Application